duarterr/Arduino-DS1390-SPI/README.md

 A 200ms (min) delay is required after boot to read/write device memory (tRST).

+Epoch related functions assume year is higher than 2000.

 Works with DS1391 aswell.

 Alarm-related functions not implemented yet.